-Led by experienced RLUIPA attorney Daniel P. Dalton and Noel W. Sterett, the religious land use team at the law firm Dalton & Tomich, PLC has successful defended the rights of schools, churches and other religious institutions across the country.
-Dalton is a nationally recognized expert in religious land use and zoning and the author of the only book dedicated to RLUIPA, titled Litigating Religious Land Use Cases.
+Led by experienced RLUIPA attorneys Daniel P. Dalton and Noel W. Sterett, the religious land use team at the law firm Dalton & Tomich, PLC has successful defended the rights of schools, churches and other religious institutions across the country.
+They are a nationally recognized authorities in religious land use and zoning and the author of the only book dedicated to RLUIPA, titled Litigating Religious Land Use Cases.

 Dalton partnered with the Academy of Our Lady of Peace in San Diego, California to protect the right of the girls’ Catholic school to modernize its facility when it was faced with unfounded opposition from the city council.
 Working in close collaboration with local attorneys and the school’s leadership team, Dalton secured a settlement that included cash as well as fast-tracked approval for all requested permits.

-When school leaders hire Dalton & Tomich to help them advance their institutional goals, they gain more than just an expert legal team.
+When school leaders hire Dalton & Tomich to help them advance their institutional goals, they gain more than just an experiencd legal team.
 We become deeply invested in the well-being of the school’s stakeholders, from administrators and teachers to students and parents.

 From the outset of the engagement, our first goal and top priority is to fully understand your objectives and identify any barriers preventing you from achieving them.
 We will help you overcome whatever it is that stands in the way of your goals.
 Our partnerships with schools and other religious institutions include serving both as general counsel and special litigation counsel.

 Our legal services for schools engaged in religious land use and zoning cases under RLUIPA, RFRA (Religious Freedom Restoration Act) or other legislation, include:

-Religious land use and zoning expert Daniel P. Dalton and the attorneys of Dalton & Tomich, PLC will defend your school’s right to grow and to worship freely so your congregation can thrive.Connect with Dan today.
+The experienced religious land use and zoning attorneys of Dalton & Tomich, PLC will defend your school’s right to grow and to worship freely so your congregation can thrive.Connect with a RLUIPA attorney today.